hanpham32/code-judge/instructions.md

     Generate project documentation using cargo doc and verify it is accessible.
     Write a README.md file with installation instructions and examples.
     Package the project as a Cargo crate and verify it can be installed and run by other users.

+# Engineering conventions

+## Conventions

+> When writing code, follow these conventions.

+- Write simple, verbose code over terse, compact, dense code.
+- If a function does not have a corresponding test, mention it.
+- When building tests, don't mock anything.
+- If a well-supported library exists to do a thing, use the library versus rebuilding the functionality.
+- Keep README.md updated as the tech stack evolves.
+If a README file is not provided, please ask.
+- Go a little overboard on documentation.

+## Tech stack

+- Use Rust for the language
+- Use crate as the package manager